sudarshan-s-harithas/sudarshan-s-harithas.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a second year PhD student at Brown University, supervised by Prof. Srinath Sridhar.
-My research focusses on developing generalist policies that enable robots to robustly operate real world.
-Previously, I graduated from the International Institute of Information Technology Hyderabad (IIIT-H) with an MS in Computer Science, where I worked under the supervision of Prof. K Madhava Krishna.
+I'm a second year PhD student at [Brown University](https://cs.brown.edu/), advised by [Prof. Srinath Sridhar](https://cs.brown.edu/people/ssrinath/).
+Previously, I graduated from the [International Institute of Information Technology Hyderabad (IIIT-H)](https://www.iiit.ac.in/) with an MS in Computer Science, where I worked with [Prof. K Madhava Krishna](https://robotics.iiit.ac.in/).

-WEBPAGE CURRENTLY BEING UPDATED
+My research focusses on developing methods that enable autonomous robot to accquire complex behaviours by jointly learning from humans and in-embodiment data.
+I am interested to develop general purpose agents to sovle a varitey of tasks and to robustly operate real world.